abdulkhaliqdev/Tic-Tac-Toe/README.md

 # TIC TAC TOE

-> This is a script to run Tic Tac T oe on your terminal.
+> This is a script to run Tic Tac Toe on your terminal.

 ![screenshot](./app_screenshot.png)